robertaicenogle/bike_sharing/README.md

 ## Results

 How long bikes are checked out (in minutes).
+The visualization shows that not many bikes are used for over an hour (60 minutes).
+Main usage is within the first hour, peaking within 5 and 6 minutes.
 ![](tab1.PNG)

 How long bikes are checked out (in minutes) by gender.
+The visualization shows that majority of bike users were males.
 ![](tab2.PNG)

 Number of bikesharing trips by day of the week in a twelve hour timeframe.
+The visualization shows that a high peak is on Thursdays between 5pm and 6pm.
 ![](tab3.PNG)

 Number of bikesharing trips by day of the week by gender.
+The visualization shows that males have a strong bike usage at 8am and 5/6pm.
 ![](tab4.PNG)

-Number of bikesharing trips by day of the week in a twelve hour timeframe by gender.
+Number of bikesharing trips by day of the week in a twelve hour timeframe by gender and usertype.
+The visualization shows that subscribers have higher number of trips compared to customers, majority males.
 ![](tab5.PNG)

 A breakdown based on gender.
+The visualization shows that the majority of users in the data are male.
 ![](tab6.PNG)

 Total number of rides.